FAQs – Juicing & Juicers

 The Gerson Therapy is modified for type II diabetes patients in the early stages to avoid certain foods.
 For more information about the diabetes protocol, please read and/or download the PDF below:

-If you are following the Gerson Therapy, the protocol should be followed precisely, without modifications (unless advised by a qualified Gerson doctor).
-But if you are healthy, it is your own personal decision to add other juices.
+If you are following the Gerson Therapy to treat a chronic degenerative disease, the protocol should be followed precisely, without modifications (unless advised by a qualified Gerson doctor).
+But if you are healthy, and simply seeking to incorporate some principles of the Gerson Therapy to improve your overall health, it is your own personal decision to add other juices.
 You can use the Food Reference Guide (PDF), also available in the Gerson Therapy books, for the Gerson dietary guidelines.